UniversalDependencies/UD_Czech-PDT/README.md

 | DEPS   | Generated from the basic UD tree and additional annotation from the original PDT. |
 | MISC   | Information about token spacing taken from PDT annotation.
 Lemma / word sense IDs, semantic tags and comments on meaning moved here from the PDT lemma.
 Some other annotation from PDT, such as coreference and functors (for parts of the corpus). |

+The original PDT has four layers of annotation: word layer, morphological layer, analytical (surface-syntactic) layer, and tectogrammatical (deep-syntactic) layer;
+they are also referred to as w-, m-, a-, and t-layer.
+Until UD release 2.11, the conversion was based only on the first three layers.
+From release 2.12 on, the conversion procedure also uses information from the t-layer.
+Note that this layer of annotation is not available for the entire treebank but only for a part of it.
+Sentences for which the t-layer was available can be recognized by the sentence- level comment "Tectogrammatical annotation available."
+Some attributes specific to the t-layer are ported to the MISC column of the CoNLL-U file:

+* Functor ...
+The tectogrammatical functor of this node w.r.t. its parent in the t-tree.
+It often corresponds to the parent in the UD tree but it is not always the case.
+* Entity ...
+Coreference annotation in the [CorefUD](https://ufal.mff.cuni.cz/corefud)
+  format.
+While the format could be also used for named entity annotation, named entities are annotated only if it is needed for coreference.
+* Bridging ...
+Annotation of bridging relations in the CorefUD format.

+Furthermore, conversion of syntactic annotation may occasionally differ from what it would look like without the tectogrammatical input.
+This is especially true of the enhanced dependency graph.

 # Changelog